Here comes the Philly Fed ...

-The Philadelphia Federal Reserve will release its regional business outlook for July at 8:30 a.m.
+The Philadelphia Federal Reserve will publish its monthly survey of manufacturers in the region at 8:30 a.m.
 ET.

-Economists forecast that the headline manufacturing index dipped to 4.5 from 4.7, according to Bloomberg.
-It would be the fourth time in the past year that the index is positive.
+Economists forecast that the index of current activity rose in August to 2 from -2.9 in July.

-Last month’s report described the manufacturing recovery as “tepid,” citing weak growth of new orders and shipments.
+This would reflect the uneven recovery in manufacturing that other regional and national data have shown in the last few months.
+The Philly Fed index has turned positive only twice this year.

 Business Insider Emails & Alerts